kartograph/kartograph.org/docs/kartograph.py/install-ubuntu.md

 ## Installing the pre-requisites

-At first you need to make sure that you have the following libraries installed.
-They are needed to compile the dependencies for Kartograph.
+At first you need to install some packages required to compile the dependencies for Kartograph.

     sudo apt-get install libxslt1-dev python-dev python-shapely python-gdal python-pyproj python-pip